edgeEngine/edgeengine-linux-arm/README.md

 <details><summary> Installation Guide </summary>
 <p>

-1. Download latest release for Ubuntu [HERE](https://github.com/edgeEngine/edgeengine-linux/releases)
+1. Download the latest release for Ubuntu [HERE](https://github.com/edgeEngine/edgeengine-linux/releases)

-2. Create new directory
+2. Create a new directory

-3. Move package to newly created directory
+3. Move the package to newly a created directory

-4. Open terminal and navigate to the newly created directory that now has the downloaded .tar file
+4. Open a terminal and navigate to the newly created directory that now has the downloaded .tar file

 5. *Untar package (ex:)